AdobeDocs/target-developers/src/pages/before-implement/methods-to-get-data-into-target/profile-api-settings.md

 Enable or disable authentication for batch updates via Adobe Target APIs and generate a profile authentication token.

 Adobe Target creates and maintains a profile for every individual user.
-This profile is stored on the Target edge cluster and is updated in real time after every visit; however, you can update a profile individually or in bulk via API.
+This profile is stored on the Target edge cluster and is updated in real time after every visit.
+You can also update a profile individually or in bulk via API.

 For added security, you can require that the Bulk Update API call require a valid access token to be passed in the header of the request.

 **To require authentication and to generate an access token using the Target UI:**

 1. Click **Administration** > **Implementation**.
 2. Under **Profile API** slide the **Require Authentication** toggle to the enabled or disabled position.

    ![alt image](assets/profile_api_settings.png)